RFJHaans/SMS_2022_topicmodeling/README.md

 First time setup in R
 =====================
-In order to follow the code developed for the workshop (shown in full below under Workshop example), two pieces of software need to be installed beforehand.
+In order to follow the R code developed for the workshop, two pieces of software need to be installed beforehand.
 The first is R, a free software environment for statistical computing and graphics.
 The second is RStudio, which is a graphical user interface that goes 'over' R, making it more user friendly.
 It is adamant that R is installed first, and RStudio second.

 Before running the code shown below, install R on your system by going to the following page: https://cran.r-project.org/